CMLPlatform/pycirk/README.md

 - intervention = Primary and ancillary are only used to specify the type of intervention from a conceptual level
 - reg_o or reg_d = Regional coordinates (o=origin or row, d=destination or column)
 - cat_o  or cat_d = category (e.g. products or extensions ) coordinates (o=origin or row, d=destination or column)
-- kt = technical coefficient (max achievable technically); a negative value means reduction; unit = %
+- kt = technical change coefficient (max achievable technically); a negative value means reduction; unit = %
+- ka = absolute values for addition
 - kp = penetration coefficient (level of market penetration of the policy); unit = %
 - copy = allows you to copy a specific transation to a different point in the matrices (useful for proxy creation)
 - substitution = tells the software whether it needs to substitute values among specified categories